Things To Know About Your Mortgage When Selling Your House

-Selling a house is a big decision.
-You will receive the entire property value on settlement day, which may be good or bad, depending on your current financial situation.
-If you have been able to pay off your mortgage, this could mean receiving funds immediately that you can use to improve your current situation.
-It is favorable because you can pay loans and the costs associated with the sale process.
-However, it is beneficial since you will not have to deal with stress and hassles.
+Alternatively, if you have been able to pay off your mortgage, this could mean receiving funds immediately that could be used to improve your current situation.
+This is favorable because you can pay off loans, and the costs associated with the sale process, without dealing with the stress and hassles.

 What if the property devalues?

 Admittedly so, there are rare situations where your property might sell for less than its value.
 In such a case, this can be worrisome; negative equity won’t allow you to be able to pay your mortgage and other expenses like closing costs.

 Negative equity is when your house’s value is less than what you still owe on your mortgage.
 Before approving a sale, the bank may require you to pay off your mortgage in full, which can be a significant financial burden if you cannot do it quickly.

 Exceptions to this rule include people who have defaulted on their mortgage for more than six months, or whose property’s value has decreased by more than 20% since the last appraisal.
 In these circumstances, the bank may be willing to let you sell with a lower balance owed on your mortgage.

 How to avoid negative equity?